high tech Easter egg hunt. Someone hides a container of

 A cardinal rule is, if you trade items, trade even or trade up.
 That is, leave an item of equal or greater desirability than the one you took.
 Please don't trade a broken McDonalds toy for a pocket watch.

 Try to stay with the easier to find regular size caches to start.
 On the cache page it will rate the difficulty of caches from 1 to 5 stars.
-The first number is how hard it is to find.
-The second, how hard it is to get to it -- the terrain.
+The first number, the difficulty, is how hard it is to find.
+The second is the terrain -- how hard it is to get to it.
 A 1/5 will be easy to find when you get to it, but may require a boat and scuba gear to reach it.
 Try hunting caches in this order until you get some experience: 1/1, 1/2, 1/3 (1/4 if youíre athletic), then 2/1, 2/2, etc. [NOTE: Ordinary people (all sorts) assign those numbers, so there are 1's I've never been able to find and 3's I found immediately.
-Typically, the terrain ratings are more accurate than the find difficulty ratings.]
+Typically, the terrain ratings are more accurate than the difficulty ratings.]

-Decrypt the hints when you print the cache description page and include as many logs as you can for at least the first 5-10 caches you try.
+If you are carrying a printout, be sure to decrypt the hints when you print the cache description page and include as many logs as you can for at least the first 5-10 caches you try.
 Finding them gets easier with experience, but it can be challenging at first.
 Study all the logs left by others for clues to the cache location.
 They may also alert you to problems like -- "Watch out for the hornets nest in that tree north of the cache."
 Make handwritten notes of anything special like this on the pages you print out .
 If the latest logs have been DNFs (Did Not Finds) wait on that one until someone else finds it -- it may be missing.
 Tip: If you print cache pages days in advance be sure to check the website just before you leave in case the cache has gone missing.
 It can be very discouraging to spend a hour searching for a cache that's no longer there.
-Quickly scan all the logs for purple faces -- DNFs.
+Quickly scan all the logs to see how many purple faces -- DNFs.
 These often signal difficult caches.
 One, or two out of 30 may or may not, but 5 out of 20 means it's almost sure to be difficult no matter how the owner rated it, unless it was missing for a while.

 Be sure your GPSr's Map Datum is set to WGS84